tinhbuon1102/carome/wp-content/plugins/advanced-dynamic-pricing-for-woocommerce/readme.txt

 = Compatibility with my theme/plugin =
 Free and pro versions use same core, so you can test it using free version.
 [Please, visit the link to see detailed reply](https://algolplus.com/plugins/pricing-plugin-compatibility/)
+= How to allow customer to select free product =
+You should create package rule and set zero price for free product.
+[Please, check 3rd example](https://algolplus.com/plugins/dynamic-pricing-examples-package-pricing/)
+= How to customize bulk tables =
+You should copy necessary files from folder “templates” to folder “advanced-dynamic-pricing-for-woocommerce” (create it in active theme)
+= The rules are not applied to orders if I use button "Add order" (>WooCommerce>Orders) = This form adds new order directly to the database.
+But all pricing plugins work with cart items.
+Use our plugin [Phone Orders](https://wordpress.org/plugins/phone-orders-for-woocommerce/) to add backend orders.
 = I need custom cart condition =
 You should be PHP programmer to do it.
 [Please, review sample addon and adapt it for your needs](https://algolplus.com/plugins/program-custom-condition/)

 == Screenshots ==
 1. List of pricing rules